hapticssymposium-org/hs2026/site/content/presenting/ccc/ccc2.md

 {{<cccPresenter imFile="/img/hs2024_CCC-Choi.jpg" name="Seungmoon Choi" affiliation="Pohang University of Science and Technolog" title="Automatic Generation of Haptic and Motion Effects from Audiovisual Streams">}}
 {{<cccPresenter imFile="/img/hs2024_CCC-Pozo.jpg" name="Teddy Pozo" affiliation="Occidental College" title="Haptic Technologies of Queer and Trans Games">}}
 {{<cccPresenter imFile="/img/hs2024_CCC-Nunez.jpg" name="Cara M. Nunez" affiliation="Cornell University" title="Haptics for Affective Touch: Current Technologies, Potential Impact, and Discussions on Future Work" coauthors="Doris Xu - Cornell University; Xin Zhu - University of Southern California; Heather Culbertson - University of Southern California">}}
+-->

-## (CLOSED) Call for individual contributions
+## Call for Individual Contributions

-We seek attendee contributions to be presented as a **poster in an interactive session**.
-To submit a poster proposal, please send a title and 500 word abstract discussing how your work in haptics links to the three main themes: consumer value, ethics, diversity.
-We especially invite submissions from people with disciplinary backgrounds underrepresented in the haptics community, including **business, social sciences, humanities, and liberal and fine arts**.
-Engineers and scientists are also very welcome to present their work by linking it to the challenge themes. ~~Applicants must be a faculty member and/or a researcher holding a Ph.D. degree or equivalent.~~
+We seek attendee contributions to be presented as a poster or demonstration in an interactive session.
+To submit a poster or demo proposal, please send a title and 500 word abstract discussing how your work in haptics links to the theme of this cross-cutting challenge.
+We especially invite submissions from people with disciplinary backgrounds underrepresented in the haptics community.
+Our goal is to create an open and inclusive forum where researchers from diverse expertise can exchange insights, inspire collaboration, and spark new directions toward **truly haptically intelligent robots**.

-Please submit your proposal by ~~February 9, 2024~~**February 16, 2024 (extended)** by emailing the organizers ([margot.racat@idrac-bs.fr](mailto:margot.racat@idrac-bs.fr), [mcruz@innovobot.com](mailto:mcruz@innovobot.com), [oliver.schneider@uwaterloo.ca](mailto:oliver.schneider@uwaterloo.ca)).
+Please submit your proposal by February 1, 2026 by emailing the organizers ([jhryu@kaist.ac.kr](mailto:jhryu@kaist.ac.kr)).